aws-powertools/powertools-lambda-typescript/packages/validation/README.md

 ### Extending the validator

-Since the validator is built on top of [Ajv](https://ajv.js.org/), you can extend the validator with custom formats and external schemas, as well as bringing your own `ajv` instance.
+Since the validator is built on top of [Ajv](https://ajv.js.org/), you can extend it with custom formats and external schemas, as well as bringing your own `ajv` instance.

 The example below shows how to pass additional options to the `validate` function, but you can also pass them to the `@validator` decorator and `validator` middleware.